M.S. and M.A. Programs

 To enter this program, a student must:

-- Fill out the Combined Baccalaureate / Master's Program forms from Graduate Program Forms that includes:
+Fill out the Combined Baccalaureate / Master's Program form (available from the CS Graduate Secretary).
+On this form, the student must:

-Indicate the projected date for first graduate enrolment (when the first graduate course will be taken)
+- Indicate the projected date for first graduate enrollment (when the first graduate course, including the double counted courses, will be taken)

 Students may request, in writing, an extension of one year over the listed time limits.
 Such requests should be sent to the CS Graduate Coordinator.
 Departments must notify the College of Arts and Sciences if such an extension is granted.
 Requests of more than one year over the time limit must be approved by the College.